fedeholc/foldersync/README.md

 Behavior per logical pair (fileA, fileB):

-- Only one exists: it is copied to create the missing counterpart.
+- Only one exists and the counterpart's directory already exists: it is copied to create the missing counterpart.
+- Only one exists and the counterpart's parent directory is missing: skipped (no directories are auto-created).
 - Both exist with different modified times: the newer (by mtime) overwrites the older.
 - Both exist with (roughly) identical mtimes (difference < ~5ms): skipped to avoid unnecessary churn.
 - Copy operations ensure destination directories exist.

-This command does not delete anything nor attempts merge/conflict resolution; it simply enforces "newest timestamp wins".
+This command does not delete anything nor attempts merge/conflict resolution; it simply enforces "newest timestamp wins" and skips operations that would require creating missing directories.

 ### How It Works (Internals)